How Important Is Politics In Your Relationship?

 If a conflict is not addressed with empathy and understanding, then distance can take place.
 Before you know it, there is a shift in the relationship.
 A wrong turn.
 Leaving behind feelings of sadness, worry, or frustration.

-In the practice of relationship therapy, the goal is to help couples understand how similarities and differences impact the day to day grind.
+In my counseling practice of relationship therapy, the goal is to help couples understand how similarities and differences impact the day to day grind.
 To help couples grow together through the practice of empathy and understanding.

 Below is a short video of what to expect in a relationship session: